weishiuntsai/GitHubAPITest/README.md

 4. `mvn test`

 ## Test layout
 This test contains a test file **myapp/src/test/java/io/my/app/AppTest.java** and a pom.xml file **myapp/pom.xml**.
-There is also a mock file  **jenkinsfile** that describes steps in the test stage for this test to be automatically downloaded and triggered by Jenkins.
+There is also a mock file  **Jenkinsfile**, which defines steps in the test stage for this test to be automatically downloaded and run by Jenkins at its test stage.